 A planning gap is the difference between the projection of the path to reach a new goal and the projection of the path of the results of a plan already in place.
 The ultimate purpose of the firm's marketing program is to fill in this planning gap.
 This means planning and implementing more aggressive tactics that will allow the new results to meet the new goal.

-AACSB: Analytical Thinking Blooms: Understana Learning Objective: 02-07 Discuss how managers identify and act on deviations from plans.
-Level of Difficulty: 2 Medium Topic: Planning gap
+AACSB: Analytical Thinking Blooms: Understand Learning Objective: 02-07 Discuss how managers identify and act on deviations from plans.
+Level of Difficulty: 2 Medium Topic: Elements of a Marketing Plan